Abhinav-26/DevOps-Projects/DevOps Project-2/README.md

 After Writing the codes, the next task will be to link all these using build Pipeline so that at one go all will Jobs run and and it will be easy to monitor.
 Before creating build ppipeline we need to set <b>build triggers</b> such that when Job1 will run, automatically it will triggered Job2 and Job3. <b>Job1 --> Job2 --> Job3</b><br>
 Here is the image I have attached so that You can easly set the triggers.
 Please note that trigger is set as per the basis of UpStreams and DownStreams.
 In this I will setupp the trigger to Job2 such that, as soon as Job will successfully run, it will trigger to Job2 and similarly as Job2 will run successfully it will trigger to Job3 and hence it will create CI/CD.<br><br>
 ![](images/Trigger.png)<br>

 Now as you have set the triggers, to each job, now it's time to create a pipeline so that we can easliy manage the whole CI/CD Pipeline.
 If you don't know how to set-up Build pipeline, then you just need to download the <b>Build Pipeline Plugin</b> from Plugin Manager in Jenkins and then I have uploaded the images for your convienent in image folder with names pipeline-1 and pipeline-2 for creating a pipeline for any project.
 If all the three Jobs will run succesfully then you will get green color in every Job as you can see in the below picture.<br>

 ![](images/Build%20Pipeline.png)<br>

+So this was all about the Project.
+I hope you understood the Project and if any doubt feel free to ping me on my <a href=""https://www.linkedin.com/in/abhinavdubey26/""><LinkedIn Handle</a>.
+To watch the demonstration of the Project <a href="https://www.linkedin.com/posts/abhinavdubey26_dockers-dockerimage-automation-activity-6668859867073273856-P6D2">click here</a>.